 Form a stable team

 When teams form, you should focus your attention on the stable stage.
-You should take your time and carefully select team members because once you do it, you should stick with them through thick and thin.
+You should take your time and carefully select team members.
+And once you do, you should stick with them through thick and thin.

-It takes at least six months to create a high-performance team, if everything runs smoothly.
-If members often come and go, and the only real improvements come from strengthening the inter team relationships, form a high performing team becomes very difficult.
+If everything goes smoothly, it takes at least six months to create a high-performance team.
+If members often come and go, and the only real improvements come from strengthening the inter-team relationships, forming a high-performing team becomes very difficult.

-Cohesion is a state when members possess bonds that link them to one another or the whole group.
+Cohesion is a state in which members possess bonds that link them to one another or the whole group.
 Cohesive teams don’t happen overnight - it takes time and diligence to achieve them.
-Team networks with a high degree of cohesion provide a free stream of information and build trust amongst team members, thus increasing the performance.
+Team networks with a high degree of cohesion provide a free stream of information and build trust amongst team members - thus increasing the performance.

-Therefore,while cohesion is crucial for high-performance teamwork, it has to be carefully managed and regularly offset by input of ideas from outside sources.
+Therefore, while cohesion is crucial for high-performance teamwork, it has to be carefully managed and regularly offset by the input of ideas from outside sources.

 Coach the team as a team, not as a group of individuals

-Have regular one-on-one meetings with your team members.
-Use them to discuss individual’s habits and behaviors, and how they affect the team.
-You should hold this meetings off-site, where no other members can eavesdrop.
-If you’re dealing with less confident team members, ask for a written feedback.
+- Have regular one-on-one meetings with your team members.
+Use them to discuss an individual’s habits and behaviors and how they affect the team.
+You should hold these meetings off-site, where no other members can eavesdrop.
+If you’re dealing with less confident team members, ask for written feedback instead.

-Provide thoughtful feedback on small but important things, like the way individual faces other members, how much they interrupt others, and how well they listen.
+- Provide thoughtful feedback on small but important things, like the way the individual in question faces other members, how much they interrupt others, and how well they listen.

-You are a leader, so be an example of the behavior you expect everyone to follow.
+- You are a leader, so be an example of the behavior you expect everyone to follow.
 Know your failings and work on them.
-Your team will react well to the positive example and are more likely to follow your lead.
+Your team will react well to such behavior and are more likely to follow your lead.

-Rearrange office seating to encourage member interaction, and create opportunities to encourage social conversation.
+- Rearrange office seating to encourage member interaction, and create opportunities for social conversations.
 Set desks so everyone can see each other and choose an office that suits the size of your team: if it’s too small, it’ll feel cramped and uncomfortable; if it’s too big, the distance between members will discourage interaction.

 Get them out of their workspaces

-Stimulate interaction between team members in places other than their desks: it can be around a watercooler, in a kitchen next to a coffee maker, or in a lounge area with foosball table.
-Casual chit-chat and relaxed atmosphere provide incentives for great ideas and increase team cohesion.
-This is also known as as the watercooler effect.
+Stimulate interaction between team members in places other than their desks: it can be around a water cooler, in a kitchen next to the coffee maker, or a lounge area with a foosball table.
+Casual chit-chat and a relaxed atmosphere provide incentives for great ideas and increase team cohesion.
+This is also known as the water cooler effect.

 To take it a step further, get your team out of the office altogether.
-Organize a simple team lunch, or any other social event (drinks with a game of darts maybe) and just let them bond.
-Work related topic will come up sooner or later, and relaxed atmosphere will encourage everyone to give their input on the subject - whether is useful or not.
-Somewhere among those suggestions there may be a solution your team has been looking for.
+Organize a simple team lunch, or any other social event (like drinks over a game of darts), and just let them bond.
+Work-related topics will come up sooner or later, and the relaxed atmosphere will encourage everyone to give their input on the subject - whether it is useful or not.
+Somewhere among those suggestions, there may be a solution your team has been looking for.

 Set effective performance goals

-High-performance teams are called high-performing because they are able to do much more quality work in the shorter amount of time.
+High-performance teams are called high-performing because they are able to do much more quality work in a shorter amount of time.
 However, it is up to you as a team leader to provide them with the means to do that by setting HIGHLY specific goals.
-A goal that states “Increase speed of loading time of page X to under 0.7 seconds” sounds much more specific and challenging than plain “increase the page loading speed” request.
+A goal that states, “Increase the loading time speed of page X to under 0.7 seconds,” sounds much more specific and challenging than a generic “Increase the page loading speed” request.

-What separates a high-performing team from any old team are its specific characteristics (hence the definition upgrad).
+What separates a high-performing team from any other team are its specific characteristics.
 To explain this better, we’ll use a ‘house-building’ metaphor.

 Effective working procedures

 The foundation upon which the house (or the team) is built.
-Similarly to the shaky foundation, ineffective procedures prevent the team from being constructed and can cause problems with gathering, organizing, and evaluating information, while at the same time discouraging creativity, innovation, and risk-taking.
+Similar to a shaky foundation, ineffective procedures prevent the team from being constructed and can cause problems with gathering, organizing, and evaluating information, while at the same time discouraging creativity, innovation, and risk-taking.

-Aall members know that the house has to be built, but in a high performing team they also share a vision of what the house should look like.
+All members know that the house has to be built, but in a high-performing team, they also share a vision of what the house should look like.
 They also share goals, objectives, and values, while being focused on results and solutions.
 The final goal is always clear, frequently re-evaluated, and shared by all.

-Builders can can get you the walls, but the house won’t be functional if there are no plumbers or carpenters.
+Builders can provide you with the walls, but the house won’t be functional if there are no plumbers or carpenters.
 In properly made teams, each member possesses a certain knowledge, set of skills, and personals strengths.
 Synergy with other members is what makes the team highly-productive.

 Trust and mutual respect

-If you ask a member of a high-performing team about their colleagues’ ability, the will always answer: “If anyone can do that job, they can.
+If you ask a member of a high-performing team about their colleagues' ability, they will always answer: “If anyone can do that job, they can.
 And not only that - they will do it right!”.
-Everyone values and supports each other, and feedbacks are wholeheartedly accepted.
-There is no bad blood - only desire to succeed.
+Everyone values and supports each other, and feedback is wholeheartedly accepted.
+There is no bad blood - only a desire to succeed.